dominik-/t-race/README.md

 4. Configure your master with benchmark parameters.
 See `t-race bench -h` for available parameters.
 The binary also supports reading a configuration from YAML etc.

 ### Benchmark Execution
-* Start benchmark execution with `t-race bench`.
+1. Start benchmark execution with `t-race bench`.
 The benchmark master should report receiving result packages in regular intervals.
-* When the configured benchmark duration has passed, you can check results of each worker as *.csv files in the results directory.
+1. When the configured benchmark duration has passed, you can check results of each worker as *.csv files in the results directory.
-* Workers keep running after a benchmark, you can re-use them for multiple benchmarks, BUT: be aware that there may be minor side-effects from previous benchmark runs in the SUT (and I'm not entirely confident that there are no side-effects in t-race itself).
+1. Workers keep running after a benchmark, you can re-use them for multiple benchmark runs, BUT: be aware that there may be minor side-effects from previous benchmark runs in the SUT (and I'm not 100% confident that there are no side-effects in t-race itself).

 ### Result Collection
 In total, there are three types of data collected during a benchmark run:
-* Latency measurements from client side (i.e., workers implemented the SUT client libraries) collected by the benchmark master.
+* Latency measurements from client side (i.e., workers implemented the SUT client libraries) - collected by the benchmark master.
 * Traces, stored in the SUT's backend database.
 * Monitoring data collected from workers (and possibly the SUT), stored by Prometheus.

-The initial goal was to measure latency of traces, in particular:
-* **Trace completion time**: time between the first and last spans of a trace being completed
-* **Trace visibility delay**: time until read-access of a completed trace is possible (i.e., until it has been written to the database)

-The latter was supported by adding timestamps to they writer-implementation of Jaeger's cassandra adapter, but is not an essential part of t-race.

 ## Concepts
 t-race was created with the idea of *monitoring your monitors*.
 Software is being developed as microservices and deployed into sophisticated, layered virtual environments with a lot of *software infrastructure* (think, e.g., Kubernetes).
 Monitoring, tracing and logging - in summary observability or telemetry tooling - is an essential part of such software infrastructure.
 But, how well exactly are these tools suited for specific types of analyses?
 Because in a real-time production setting, it does not make sense to evaluate the quality of observability tooling (nested monitoring would be incredibly inefficient), I aimed to create a benchmark, which would enable offline reasoning about *choices in deployment and configuaration of observability tooling*.